chainflip-io/chainflip-squid-integration/README.md

 ### Linter

-We use solhint and prettier for the solidity code and black for the python code.
-A general check is performed also in CI.

 To locally do a general check on both solidity and python code: (please ensure you have poetry installed)

 ```bash